 Evaluation and Feedback

-Students and parents will receive weekly email updates regarding topics we are covering, assignments and readings which are due for the week.
+Students and parents will receive weekly email updates regarding topics covered, assignments, and readings due that week.
 Work will be graded within a week from the due date of the assignment.
-In addition to the regular work for the class, there are also several optional assignments where students can earn extra credit in the class.
-My grading policy is liberal.
-It is my goal in this class to have the students learn the concepts and give them the opportunity to earn the grade which they would like.
-I also respond to communication via email within a 24 hour time period.
+In addition to the regular work for the class, there are also several optional assignments where students can earn extra credit.

-Parents can feel free to context me via email with any questions about the class.
-Registration is open to all students in 9 – 12 grade.
+Parents are welcome to contact me via email with any questions about the class.
+Registration is open to all students in grades 9-12.
 Applications to the class can be sent to me via email, and I will respond to the applications within 24 hours of receipt.